-EVERGLADES AND SOUTH FLORIDA ECOSYSTEM RESTORATION
+EVERGLADES AND SOUTH FLORIDA RESTORATION PLAN

-Seminole Big Cypress (C)
+Seminole Big Cypress Reservation Plan

 Congressional Districts: 20, 22, 23, 25

-The Seminole Tribe Big Cypress Water Conservation Plan project is located in Hendry County, directly north of the Big Cypress National Preserve (BCNP) and west of Water Conservation Area (WCA) 3A.
+The Seminole Tribe Big Cypress Water Conservation Plan (SBC) project is located in Hendry County, directly north of the Big Cypress National Preserve (BCNP) and west of Water Conservation Area (WCA) 3A.
 The Big Cypress Reservation is traversed by the L-28 and L-28I canals and the North and West Feeder Canals; all of these conveyances were constructed as part of the Central and Southern Florida (C&SF) project.

 East-side work consists of conveyance canals, which have been designed and constructed by the Seminole Tribe.
-West-side work consists of several basins, each of which will consist of an irrigation storage cell, water resource area (similar to a stormwater treatment area (STA)), pump stations for transferring water, canals for distribution, and inverted siphons to carry effluent under the West Feeder Canal into the reservation's native range.
+West-side work consists of several basins, each of which consists of an irrigation storage cell, water resource area (similar to a stormwater treatment area (STA)), pump stations for transferring water, canals for distribution, and inverted siphons to carry effluent under the West Feeder Canal into the reservation's native range.
 Water will then flow southward into the BCNP.

 Note: This project is one of the nine projects comprising the Everglades and South Florida (E&SF) Ecosystem Restoration Program, also known as Critical Restoration Projects Program.